jinnyday0719/jinnyday0719/README.md

-I ALWAYS USE: Codex, Antigravity, Copilot CLI, Open Claw.
+I ALWAYS USE: Codex, Codex, Codex

 NO IDLE NO TYPING ONLY CLICK CLICK